MSc in Surgical Science and Practice

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-- a first-class or strong upper second-class undergraduate degree with honours in medicine, which must be recognised by the GMC and the MRCS.
+- a first-class or strong upper second-class undergraduate degree in medicine, which must be recognised by the GMC and the MRCS.

 Applicants whose undergraduate degree is in biomedical science or a related discipline, rather than medicine, will also be considered for entry to the course.